 What Has Changed — Self-Attestation

 Although the method for providing evidence of compliance has changed with CMMC, any work you have done on supporting documents, such as a System Security Plan (SSP) and Plan of Action with Milestones (POA&M), has not been in vain.
-These documents will still be of use to you on the road to compliance.
+These documents will still be useful to you on the road to compliance.

 How to Meet Compliance Objectives